joshuabaroni/NaiveBayesPractice/README.md

 # NaiveBayesPractice
-Basic Naive Bayes AI approach written in Java
+Basic Naive Bayes ML approach written in Java

 ## Purpose of This Project
 - Naive Bayes is a stepping stone algorithm to understand how to effectively utilize machine learning.
 It takes on a simple approach: Predict the class of a new input response instance based off of similar instances whose classes are known.